The \'etale local structure of algebraic stacks: The structure of linearly reductive groups

 If $S$ has equal characteristic, then $H$ is an open and closed subgroup with connected fibers, hence clearly unique. \end{proof}

 \begin{lemma}[Identity component: smooth case] Let $S$ be an algebraic space and let $G\to S$ be a flat and separated group algebraic space of finite presentation with affine fibers.
-Suppose that $G\to S$ is smooth and that $(G_s)^0$ is linearly reductive for all $s$. \begin{enumerate} \item The open and closed subgroup $G^0\inj G$ is linearly reductive (and in particular affine). \item $G / G^0 \to S$ is \'etale and separated and $G \to S$ is quasi-affine. \end{enumerate} \end{lemma} \begin{proof} This follows immediately from \Cref{P:deformations-of-subgroups} since in the henselian case $G^0$ is the unique open and closed subscheme containing $(G_s)^0$. \end{proof}
+Suppose that $G\to S$ is smooth and that $(G_s)^0$ is linearly reductive for all $s$. \begin{enumerate} \item The open subgroup $G^0\subseteq G$ is also closed and linearly reductive (and in particular affine). \item $G / G^0 \to S$ is \'etale and separated and $G \to S$ is quasi-affine. \end{enumerate} \end{lemma} \begin{proof} This follows immediately from \Cref{P:deformations-of-subgroups} since in the henselian case $G^0_\loc$ is the smallest open subscheme containing $(G_s)^0$, hence equal to $G^0$. \end{proof}